|

 or see any reason why we should not proceed with the

 investigation?"
-B'jhon asked, to oblige a necessary protocol.
+B'jhon asked, as a necessary

 29.